quanhspdz/Dictionary-OOP/README.md

   3. The application is based on the MVC model.
   4. The application has two types of dictionaries: English-Vietnamese and Vietnamese-English.
   5. The application use E_V.txt and V_E.txt files to store data and word search features.
-  6. The application use firebase to store data user.
+  6. Game-intergrated application to practice English, study time statistics and ranking user.
-  7. Game-intergrated application to practice English and study time statistics.
+  7. The application use Firebase Realtime Database to store user's data.
-  8. The application use Google' Api to translate the entire paragraph.
+  8. Use Google' Cloud Text-to-Speech API to translate the entire paragraph.
-  9. The application use Google' Api to pronounce each word.
+  9. Use Google' Cloud Translation API to pronounce each word.
 ## UML diagram
 ![UML diagram](https://github.com/quanhspdz/Dictionary-OOP/assets/81352730/a15a785b-8c04-468f-ad78-c414ef51263a)